 As a part of our fixed income public finance operations, we enter into forward commitments to purchase agency mortgage-backed securities.
 In order to hedge the market interest rate risk to which we would otherwise be exposed between the date of the commitment and date of sale of the mortgage-backed securities, we enter into to be announced ("TBA") security contracts with investors for generic mortgage-backed securities at specific rates and prices to be delivered on settlement dates in the future.
 We may be subject to loss if the timing of, or the actual amount of, the mortgage-backed security differs significantly from the term and notional amount of the TBA security contract to which we entered.
-These TBA securities and related purchase commitments are accounted for at fair value and included in agency mortgage-backed securities in the financial instruments valuation table included in Note 4 to the consolidated statement of financial condition.
-The fair value of the TBA securities sold, not yet purchased at December 31, 2019 was \$231.9 million.
+These TBA securities and related purchase commitments are accounted for at fair value.
+As of December 31, 2020, the fair value of the TBA securities and the estimated fair value of the purchase commitments was \$141.2 million.